pij-se/aui/README.md

 # aui
 This README is work in progress.

 Last updated 2021-11-15.

-aui --- short for **a**rbitrary **u**nsigned **i**ntegers --- is a programming library written in ANSI C for memory management, assignment, conversion, comparison, bit manipulation, bit indexing and mathematical operations of and on data structures representing arbitrary-length unsigned integers.
+aui - short for **a**rbitrary **u**nsigned **i**ntegers - is a programming library written in ANSI C for memory management, assignment, conversion, comparison, bit manipulation, bit indexing and mathematical operations of and on data structures representing arbitrary-length unsigned integers.

+The

 ## License
 This software is published under the MIT License.